Ridgebeck/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image7]

-In order to allow faster training the image was also resized to 80 x 80 pixels.
-The image data was also randomly adjusted in brightness and randomly rotated in order to create "new data" every time the model was fed with the same original images.
+In order to avoid bias into one direction 50% of the images of the traning set (chosen randomly) were flipped horizontally.

 ![alt text][image8]

-I also applied a mask over the center section of the road in order to let the algorithm focus more on the sides of the picture and the curvature of the street.
+I also added some random rotation and shifts as well as a random adjustment of brightness in order to help the model to generalize better.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+![alt text][image10]

 #### 3. Model parameter tuning